 TFLint is a pluggable Terraform linter focused on catching errors, enforcing best practices, and validating provider-specific issues.
 It goes beyond basic Terraform validation to ensure code quality and maintainability.

-How the starter kit uses TFLint
+How the Starter Kit Uses TFLint

-make lintruns TFLint across all environment directories to catch issues before committing. - CI enforcement: The deploy workflow calls TFLint via
+| Local validation | make lint | Runs TFLint across all environment directories to catch issues before committing |

-make validate-fullincludes TFLint as part of a comprehensive validation suite alongside Terraform validate, Checkov, and formatting checks.
+| Full validation | make validate-full | Includes TFLint as part of comprehensive validation suite alongside Terraform validate, Checkov, and formatting checks |

 Running TFLint manually